gemgin/keystone-5/docs/quick-start/graphql-philosophy.md

 ### Domain Objects & CRUD Operations

+Every _thing_ in your application / website / database which can be queried or modified in some way is a Domain Object.
+Each Domain Object has its own set of CRUD operations.

-CRUD Operations enable fast iteration, with a consistent and predictable set of mutations and queries for every Domain Object.
+By modeling a schema in this way, it enables fast iteration with a consistent and predictable set of mutations and queries for every Domain Object.

+To define a set of Domain Objects, it helps to think about it in terms of what a user will see.
+A blog site may have a series of Domain Objects such as:

+* Users
+* Posts
+* Comments
+* Images

+Each of these has their own set of CRUD operations:

+* Users: `createUser` / `getUser` / `updateUser` / `deleteUser`
+* Posts: `createPost` / `getPost` / `updatePost` / `deletePost`
+* Comments: `createComment` / `getComment` / `updateComment` / `deleteComment`
+* Images: `createImage` / `getImage` / `updateImage` / `deleteImage`

+#### Related Domain Objects

 ### Custom Operations